Rockefeller Center Christmas Tree

 Christmas Trees in Saudi Arabia

-Christian Americans, Europeans, Indians, Filipinos, and others living in Saudia Arabia have to celebrate Christmas privately in their homes.
+Christian Americans, Europeans, Indians, Filipinos and others living in Saudia Arabia have to celebrate Christmas privately in their homes.
 Christmas lights are generally not tolerated.
 Most families place their Christmas trees somewhere inconspicuous.

-Christmas Trees in Philippines
+Christmas Trees in the Philippines

 Fresh pine trees are too expensive for many Filipinos, so handmade trees in an array of colors and sizes are often used.
-Star lanterns, or parol, appear everywhere in December.
+Star lanterns, or “parol”, appear everywhere in December.
 They are made from bamboo sticks, covered with brightly colored rice paper or cellophane, and usually feature a tassel on each point.
 There is usually one in every window, each representing the Star of Bethlehem.

 Christmas Trees in China

 More than 80 percent of the world’s artificial Christmas trees are made in China, but a much smaller portion of Chinese people celebrate Christmas as a religious holiday.
-Those who do often put up artificial trees—“trees of light” decorated with paper chains and lanterns.
+Those who do often put up artificial trees: “trees of light” decorated with paper chains and lanterns.

 Christmas Trees in Japan